vsaini06/HomHive/docs/current-state.md

 ## Next

-Continue to Day 6 of the HomHive roadmap.
+Continue to Day 7 of the HomHive roadmap.

+Day 7 introduces the household entity model.

+The next architectural distinction is:

+Entity
+→ What physical thing is this?

+Observation
+→ What was observed about it?

+State
+→ What does the system currently believe about its condition?

+Task
+→ What should be done about it?

-The current system supports structured observations, temporal state, confidence-aware task discovery, explainable discovery outcomes, duplicate prevention, deterministic priority scoring, and ordered action planning.
+The current system supports structured observations, observation history, derived temporal state, confidence and recency weighting, trend detection, confidence-aware task discovery, explainable discovery outcomes, duplicate prevention, deterministic priority scoring, and ordered action planning.

-Urgency inference, forecasting, external AI reasoning, research, persistence, APIs, perception, and frontend integration remain future layers.
+Entity identification, urgency inference, forecasting, external AI reasoning, research, persistence, APIs, perception, contextual planning, and frontend integration remain future layers.